guchan-fout/pangle-custom-adapter-guide/Android/manual/2_reward_video.md

 When getting callback from `RewardVideoAdListener`, a `TTRewardVideoAd` will be sent in the callback method if load succeed.

-`RewardAdInteractionListener` in the `TTRewardVideoAd` is the listener to indicates reward video's status.
+`RewardAdInteractionListener` in the `TTRewardVideoAd` is the listener to indicates the reward video's status.

 | methods | description |
 | :--- | :--- |